Chambers Global (2015)

 - Myanmar group spread across regional network, including Singapore, Laos and Thailand

-What the team is known for Offers strong expertise in advising multinationals on their entry into Myanmar, including on licensing and regulatory considerations.
+Offers strong expertise in advising multinationals on their entry into Myanmar, including on licensing and regulatory considerations.
 Varied client base includes well-known brands in the fast-moving consumer goods sector.

 Strengths (Quotes mainly from clients)